uberhalit/EldenRingFpsUnlockAndMore/README.md

 * If you are using ReShade make sure your preset doesn't enforce 60 Hz, try removing ReShade and see if it solves the problem
 * Try adding the whole game folder and `Elden Ring FPS Unlocker and more` to your antivirus's exclusion list
 * Try disabling `Steam Broadcast` (streaming via overlay)
-* Try to force disable VSYNC even when you are using GSYNC
+* Try to force disable VSYNC even when you are using GSYNC/FreeSync/FastSync
 * Close and disable all screen recording and streaming applications
 * Close and disable all overlays
 * Close and disable all performance "booster" programs and alike